 Transition Chesterfield, together with 20 other groups all over Derbyshire, have a Divest Derbyshire campaign to get the Derbyshire Pension Fund to dis-invest (divest) from fossil fuels.
 The Pension Fund has around £260 million invested in fossil fuel companies, including £183 million in companies with major fracking operations.
 A Derbyshire Times report on their fracking investments can be found here.

-Latest news: The Derbyshire Pension Fund are consulting on their Climate Strategy until 21 October 2020.
-The consultation documents can be found here.
-Anyone who is a pension fund member or Derbyshire resident can take part.
+The Derbyshire Pension Fund met in November and agreed their draft Climate Strategy despite the fact that 40 out of the 49 responses had recommended divestment.
+The Divest Derbyshire response can be found here.
 Although we welcome the aims of the Climate Strategy to reduce its exposure to fossil fuels slightly, and invest more in low carbon investments, we don’t think it goes far enough.
 The high risks of climate change demand much more urgent action and faster timescales.
-If you agree please ask the Fund to divest from fossil fuels entirely by 2023 at the latest, and invest that money in companies that contribute to a green recovery.
-The Divest Derbyshire response can be found here.
-To respond please email firstname.lastname@example.org
+We have written to the Chair of the Pension Fund asking him to honour his commitment from 2017 to meet with us, and requested representation at the next meeting in Jan 2021.

 To understand more about the role of the finance sector in in tackling climate change watch this powerful, free to view, new film Our Planet: Too Big to Fail.